navig-me/telert/README.md

 # telert – Telegram Alerts for Your Terminal

-**Version 0.1.3** 📱
+**Version 0.1.4** 📱

-Telert is a lightweight command-line utility that sends you Telegram notifications when your terminal commands complete.
-Perfect for long-running tasks, remote servers, or CI pipelines.
+Telert is a lightweight utility that sends Telegram notifications when your terminal commands or Python code completes.
+Perfect for long-running tasks, remote servers, CI pipelines, or monitoring critical code.

 ✅ **Key benefits:**
 - Know instantly when your commands finish (even when away from your computer)
-- See exactly how long commands took to run
+- See exactly how long commands or code took to run
-- Capture success/failure status codes
+- Capture success/failure status codes and tracebacks
 - View command output snippets directly in your notifications
-- Works with any command or pipeline
+- Works with shell commands, pipelines, and Python code

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/mihirk)